Cord Blood CD133 Depleted Mononuclear Cells, Pooled Donors, Frozen

 Mononuclear cells are separated from umbilical cord blood by means of a density gradient centrifugation protocol.
 CD133 depleted mononuclear cells are isolated from pooled cord blood by removing the CD133+ population by immunomagnetic separation.
 Pooled cells are from two or more donors.
 The CD133 depleted mononuclear cells contain less than 0.1% CD133+ cells.
 The presence of CD133+ cells is assessed by flow cytometry prior to cryopreservation.
-The isolated MNCs can be used to isolate subpopulations, to study monocyte behavior and interactions, or used as a control for donor matched CD133+ stem cell experiments (Please request the CD133 depleted flow-through fraction upon ordering).
+The isolated MNCs can be used to isolate subpopulations or used as a control for donor matched CD133+ stem cell experiments (Please request the CD133 depleted flow-through fraction upon ordering CD133+ stem cells).

 Cells were obtained using Institutional Review Board (IRB) approved consent forms and protocols.